 Connecting With Students

 I’m not a teacher, but I can understand this point.
-Some teachers are going to be good at it, and like online teaching, while others will find it difficult to connect with their students… especially younger children.
+Some teachers are going to be good at it, while others will find it difficult to connect with their students online… especially younger children.

 The unfortunate consequence of a round planet, is that daytime in China… means nighttime in N.America.
 Well, depending on your exact location, time and season, this might not always be true… but close enough.
 Peak hours in China are not the same as the US so a regular 9-5 schedule isn’t likely.

 Some report that dealing with parents can be difficult as they sometimes try to control the lesson and/or leave negative feedback that VIPKid usually sides with.
 It's understandable since the parents are the ultimate customers, and the customer is always right... even if they're wrong.